Some sound advice often given to home shoppers is not to walk through the house as you would walk through a museum.

 4. Window Problems

-Many people don’t consider it, but issues with windows are one of the things you shouldn’t overlook when buying a house in Los Angeles.
+Many people don’t consider it, but issues with windows are one of the things you shouldn’t overlook when buying a house in Riverside.
 Always check the windows to make sure they open easily and slide freely.
 If you encounter any sticking because the windows have gotten out of square or out of plumb, it could indicate foundation issues – a major headache and an enormously costly repair job.

 Also, if the home is advertised as having new windows, be sure and check them out anyway.
 Even if it wasn’t a DIY job, they still may be improperly installed because most window-installation companies operate on a volume basis, and their employees work fast.
 You don’t want to find out the windows need to be replaced after you close on the house.